University of St Andrews: Foundation

-The university was founded in 1410 when a group of Augustinian clergy, driven from the University of Paris by the Avignon schism and from the universities of Oxford and Cambridge by the Anglo-Scottish Wars, formed a society of higher learning in St Andrews, which offered courses of lectures in divinity, logic, philosophy, and law.
+In 1410, a group of Augustinian clergy, driven from the University of Paris by the Avignon schism and from the universities of Oxford and Cambridge by the Anglo-Scottish Wars, formed a society of higher learning in St Andrews, offering courses of lectures in divinity, logic, philosophy, and law.
 A charter of privilege was bestowed upon the society of masters and scholars by the Bishop of St Andrews, Henry Wardlaw, on 28 February 1411–12.
 Wardlaw then successfully petitioned the Avignon Pope Benedict XIII to grant the school university status by issuing a series of papal bulls, which followed on 28 August 1413.
 King James I of Scotland confirmed the charter of the university in 1432.
 Subsequent kings supported the university, with King James V of Scotland "confirming privileges of the university" in 1532.

 A college of theology and arts, called St John's College, was founded in 1418 by Robert of Montrose and Lawrence of Lindores.
 St Salvator's College was established in 1450 by Bishop James Kennedy.
 St Leonard's College was founded in 1511 by Archbishop Alexander Stewart, who intended it to have a far more monastic character than either of the other colleges.
 St John's College was refounded by Cardinal James Beaton under the name St Mary's College in 1538 for the study of divinity and law.
 It was intended to encourage traditional Catholic teachings in opposition to the emerging Scottish Reformation, but once Scotland had formally split with the Papacy in 1560, it became a teaching institution for Protestant clergy.
 At its foundation in 1538 St Mary's was intended to be a college for instruction in divinity, law, and medicine, as well as in Arts, but its career on this extensive scale was short-lived.
-Under a new foundation and erection, confirmed by Parliament in 1579, it was set apart for the study of Theology only, and it has remained a Divinity College ever since.
+Under a new foundation and erection, confirmed by Parliament in 1579, it was set apart for the study of Theology, and it has remained a Divinity College ever since.

 Some university buildings that date from this period are still in use today, such as St Salvator's Chapel, St Leonard's College Chapel and St Mary's College quadrangle.
-At this time, the majority of the teaching was of a religious nature and was conducted by clerics associated with the cathedral.
+At this time, the majority of the teaching was of a religious nature and was conducted by clerics associated with St Andrews Cathedral.